DevExpress/testcafe/docs/articles/documentation/recipes/running-tests-in-firefox-and-chrome-using-travis-ci.md

 1. `concurrently -s first -r -k` - starts concurrently with the raw output flag on, kills the website server after running the tests and returns exit code of `testcafe` process
 2. `node server.js` - starts a website
-3. `testcafe saucelabs:Chrome@beta tests/index-test.js` - starts tests
+3. `testcafe chrome,firefox tests/index-test.js` - starts tests

-## Step 6 - Trigger a Travis CI build
+## Step 5 - Trigger a Travis CI build

 You can trigger a Travis CI build by pushing commits to your repository or creating a pull request.